 No, it is confidential between a program coordinator and yourself.

 After I declared my pregnancy in writing, can I revoke my declaration while still pregnant?

-Yes, it is your rights to declare or revoke your pregnancy declaration at any time.
+Yes, it is your right to declare or revoke your pregnancy declaration at any time.

 Why do I need to put a supervisor name on the declaration form?

-This information is important for future schedule and work adjustment if necessary.
+This information is important for future schedules and work adjustment if necessary.

 What effect will formally declaring my pregnancy have on my job status?

 You and your employer must make this decision.
 In general, most of the radiation performed at University of Wisconsin – Madison can continue without modification during pregnancy, and radiation worker at UW-Madison receive no detectable reading on the radiation dosimeter.